New Policy Library

-(a) ensuring information assets within their responsibility are managed and used in accordance with this policy and any applicable legislative or compliance requirements (such as privacy and records management);
+(a) information assets within their responsibility being managed and used in accordance with this policy and any applicable legislation, regulations, or other University policy (including privacy and records management requirements);

-(b) judging the importance, value and sensitivity of the information asset in accordance with relevant legislation, supporting processes and standards;
+(b) determining the importance, value and sensitivity of the information asset in accordance with relevant legislation, supporting processes and standards;

 (c) deciding how and by whom the information asset may be used;